-There is no required textbook for this course and we will provide lecture slides, written notes, and worked out examples from previous relevant CTF competitions.
-The following books can be helpful to understand some of the basic concepts thoroughly.
+There are no required textbooks for this course, and we will provide lecture slides, written notes, and worked out examples from previous relevant CTF competitions.
+However, the following books can be helpful for understanding some of the basic concepts more thoroughly.

+Recommended reading:

-Recommended reading: "Hacking: The Art of Exploitation, 2nd Edition" by Jon Erickson: this is a book with accurate and detailed descriptions and commands of common vulnerabilities and corresponding exploits.
+"Hacking: The Art of Exploitation, 2nd Edition" by Jon Erickson: this is a book with accurate and detailed descriptions and commands of common vulnerabilities and corresponding exploits.
 It is an excellent book for understanding buffer overflow vulnerabilities, string format vulnerabilities, and shellcode, and other exploitation development.

 "The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws" by Dafydd Stuttard and Marcus Pinto.
 The book provides a comprehensive and thorough coverage of web security mechanisms, and web vulnerabilities.
+The related web site, https://portswigger.net/web-security, is a great resource to learn updated web security vulnerabilities and exploits.

-"Information Security," 2nd Edition, (ISBN 978-0-470-62639-9), Wiley, 2011, by Mark Stamp.
-The book provides a good coverage on commonly used cryptographic algorithms and cryptanalysis techniques, and security protocols.
+"Information Security: Principles and Practice," 3rd Edition, by Mark Stamp; the book provides a good coverage on commonly used cryptographic algorithms and cryptanalysis techniques, and security protocols.